Art In Motion (AIM)

 Landscapes and cityscapes of the Midwest including Chicago and Madison. / Functional pieces, also brand new for me garden totem poles. / Photography - nature, wildlife and landscape images.
 Watercolor paintings - small prints of abstract landscapes.

-Terri Wolf
+Terri Wolf / aistheta

 Helen Klebesadel Art / Daniel Torres